 Welders are in high demand.

-US Bureau of Labor Statistics projected a 15% increase in welding jobs before 2020.
+According to the American Welding Society, our nation’s workforce will need over 375,000 welders to satisfy the demand by 2023.
 The average age of a welder is currently 54 years old.
 You can rest assured that your son or daughter has made a good decision by choosing the career of welding.
-As a parent wanting the best future for you child KWI stands alone as the ivy league choice of welding schools.
+As a parent wanting the best future for you child, know that KWI offers a robust certification package helping to launch their successful career.

 - Career Outlook

 - Tuition Investment